Sleeper (Marvel Comics): Symbiote

 The Sleeper symbiote is the child of the Venom symbiote, who intended to care for it after being cleansed by the Klyntar.
 After learning that it is pregnant with Sleeper, Venom keeps its existence secret from Eddie Brock until they are captured by the Symbiote Task Force, led by Claire Dixonbe and Mac Gargan.
 Spider-Woman rescues Eddie and Venom, who travel to Alchemax so Venom can give birth.
 Eddie and Venom entrust Liz Allan to take care of the symbiote.

 Sleeper is nurtured and raised by Venom, who regularly visits Alchemax and aims to prevent it from becoming evil.
 After Venom is taken away by its original host, the Kree soldier Tel-Kar, Sleeper bonds with Eddie Brock and allies with the Warbride Skrull, M'Lanz, to save Venom and prevent Tel-Kar from using a deadly Skrull bioweapon.
 During the ensuing fight, Tel-Kar is wounded after being caught in an explosion at the Skrull research base.
 Tel-Kar survives and plans to activate the bioweapon, but is stopped by Sleeper, who lobotomizes him and possesses his body to explore the universe.

 In All-New Venom (2025), Sleeper is revealed to have bonded with Rick Jones.

 Powers and abilities

 The Fourth Sleeper's robotic materials, design, and construction provide it with superhuman physical abilities and limited artificial intelligence.
 It additionally has optic lasers and could formerly become intangible and generate thermal energy.

 The Sleeper symbiote has all of the powers of the predecessor's first human host Spider-Man.
 It also possesses shapeshifting abilities, which it has used to assume a cat-like disguise.
-In addition, it is undetectable by Spider-Man's spider-sense and can generate various chemicals.
+In addition, it is undetectable by Spider-Man's spider-sense and can generate chemicals.